ClimateImpactLab/DataFS/docs/cli.finding_archives.rst

 Using ``search``
 ~~~~~~~~~~~~~~~~

 DataFS ``search`` capabilites are enabled via tagging of archives.
 The arguments of the ``search`` command are tags associated with a given archive.
 If archives are not tagged, they cannot be searched.
+Please see :ref:`this <cli-tagging>` for a reference on how to tag archives.

 Our archives have been tagged with ``team1``, ``team2``, or ``team3`` Let's search for some archives with tag ``team3``.